Nothing Is Off the Table at Dinner With the Cast of Queer Eye

 [To Jonathan] Do you want to speak about that?

 JVN: Like Buddha says, honey, there’s many ways to the top of the mountain and everyone has their own way.
 I just think that, if this was like, November ’16 through some time in ’17, maybe there are multiple things I would’ve advocated.
 But for me, I can’t normalize the behavior.
-2015 Indiana governor Mike Pence is all I need to know to know that I will advocate for change and affect change in a room that isn’t actively trying to kill people.
+Two-thousand-and-fifteen Indiana governor Mike Pence is all I need to know to know that I will advocate for change and affect change in a room that isn’t actively trying to kill people.
 So that’s how I feel about that.
 But at the same time, what Karamo says is super-duper true.
 The left in me is saying, “I don’t know!”

 Hypothetical: Would you do a Queer Eye makeover for the Colorado baker the Supreme Court ruled in favor of, who refused to bake a cake for a gay couple?